 Next time your doctor gives you a new prescription, ask if it’s available in generic.
-If so, look for it in Walmart’s list of $4 generic prescriptions.
+If it is, look for it in Walmart’s list of $4 generic prescriptions.
 No insurance is needed, and you can even fill qualifying 90-day prescriptions for only $10.
 You can’t beat that!
 While you’re at it, get up-to-date on other health services like immunizations, flu shots, vision checks, and super-affordable care at the Walmart clinic.

 Use a cash-back app like Ibotta

 There are tons of apps for saving money while you shop, but Ibotta is a great one for Walmart purchases.
-Once you’re done with your Walmart excursion, simply search the app for any items or categories you’ve purchased, select them, and scan your receipt.
+Once you’re done with your Walmart excursion, search the app for any items or categories you’ve purchased, select them, and scan your receipt.
 The app offers cash back on most categories, such as household goods, groceries, personal care products and the like.
-Once you’ve earned $20, cash out your earnings in the form of gift cards or a PayPal deposit.
+Once you’ve earned $20 on Ibotta, cash out your earnings in the form of gift cards or a PayPal deposit.
 Not too shabby!

 Party on for less

 Watch out, Dollar Tree!
 Walmart’s prices on party supplies, gift wrapping, and cards are often a better deal.
 Items in this category are plentiful and diverse and often come in larger quantities than other discount stores.
-At $0.97, you can party down for less!
+At $0.97, you can party for less!
 Combine that with their $0.47 greeting cards and you’ve got a reason to celebrate!

 Score free shipping